In this lesson we’re going to show you how to:

 Making changes to your website

 If you're unable to connect to your webhost for some reason, FileZilla can give you some information to help you find the problem.
-The important thing to look at is the text flashing through the top of the screen when you try to connect to your site.
+The important thing to look at is the text flashing through the top of the screen when you try to connect to your site."Unable to connect!"

 The easier alternative is to just wait a little while!